fjcalzado/Asynchronous-Javascript/readme.md

 };
 ```

 Only when the first `delay()` has been resolved, will the second be launched.
-Stacking `await`s mean synchronous waiting between `await`s.
+Stacking `await`s mean synchronous waiting between them.
 However, if we do it like this:

 ```js
 async function wait() {